momingh/CPMM/README.md

 ## Datasets

-The original data used in our experiment can be found [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html).
+The original Amazon data used in our experiment can be found [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html).

+We have also prepared the representations obtained from CPMM, as well as the representations from BridgeTower, for you to replicate our results.
+They are stored in the `./dataset` directory.

+## Usage